Presidente Juscelino

 Presidente Juscelino is a Brazilian municipality located in the northeast of the state of Minas Gerais.
 Its population as of 2020 was 3,606 living in a total area of 696 km2.
 The city belongs to the statistical mesoregion of Central Mineira and to the statistical microregion of Curvelo.
 It became a municipality in 1962.

-Presidente Juscelino is located at an elevation of 596 meters, 40 km. west of Curvelo on highway BR-259.
+Named after the former president of Brazil Juscelino Kubitschek, Presidente Juscelino is located at an elevation of 596 meters, 40 km. west of Curvelo on highway BR-259.
 The distance to the state capital, Belo Horizonte, is 216 km.
 Neighboring municipalities are: Corinto, Curvelo and Felixlândia.
-The name comes from former president of Brazil Juscelino Kubitschek.